UPDATE: This blog was orginally posted in 2018, my team has since outgrown Trello — but — this is a widly popular post that was due for an update! 🙂

 Getting sidetracked looking for something basic I need in my business—a password, my EIN, the HEX codes for the Veuve Clicquot-inspired orange I use—that drives me banana pancakes.

-Today, I’m sharing my behind-the-scenes of our “company guidebook” board in Trello, which is essentially command central for my business.
+Today, I’m sharing my behind-the-scenes of what our “company guidebook” board looks like.
 Hopefully, it can be helpful for you!
-If you already know you love Trello and want to swipe the board, look below and you can grab the board template fo’ free.
+If you already know you love Trello or Asana and want to swipe the board, look below and you can grab the board template fo’ free.

 - Where I keep bits of copy floating around in my business, like my mission statement, core values, brand words, etc.